SkyeX/AfterEffects/SXE_randomColorFromEffects/README.md

-This will randomly select a color from a layer's Color Effects.
+This preset + expression will randomly select a color from a layer's Color Effects every frame (with Static Color off) or just once (with Static Color on).

 1. Create a layer named Colors with your Color Effects on it.
 The first color will be your default.
 2. Add the SXE_randomColorFromEffects_controls preset to a different layer.